-Over time innovation became the task of many as leaders realized that the best ideas often come from the most unexpected people.
-Today’s organizations do not rely solely on an R&D department to drive innovation, instead they leverage the collective knowledge of all their employees.
+Innovation has become the task of many, as leaders realize that the best ideas often come from the most unexpected people.
+Today’s organizations do not rely solely on an R&D department to drive innovation, instead they leverage the collective knowledge of every employee.

 Why?
-Multiple voices can lead to new ideas, and as a result, generate new products or services and even influence business practices.
+Multiple voices can lead to new ideas, and as a result, generate new products or services and even influence business practices long-term.
 As quoted by Frédéric Rozé, the CEO at L’Oréal USA:

 “Diversity fosters creativity.
 We need to generate the best ideas from our people in all levels of the company and incorporate them into our business practices.”

 As employee innovation grows in popularity, so too has the need for idea management tools.
 Organizations need a centralized space to gather ideas, with innovation processes that help move projects from the idea stage to concrete actions.
 Managing innovation is essential to turn ideas into actions.
 One such tool is an ideation platform, which is widely used to encourage employees to share their ideas and transform them into results.